-NZ vs. Hutt Valley DHB Trends: During 2004-2008, breastfeeding rates in Hutt Valley DHB were consistently lower than the New Zealand average at <6 weeks, 3 months and 6 months of age (Figure 25).
+NZ vs. Southland Trends: During 2004-2008, breastfeeding rates in Southland were similar to the New Zealand average at <6 weeks and 3 months, although rates at 6 months were generally higher (Figure 25).

-Ethnic Differences: During 2008, breastfeeding rates at <6 weeks, 3 months and 6 months in Hutt Valley DHB were generally higher for European / Other and Asian women than for Māori or Pacific women.
-During this period, none of Hutt Valley DHB's largest ethnic groups achieved the MoH's breastfeeding targets of 74% at 6 weeks, 57% at 3 months and 27% at 6 months of age (Figure 26).
+Ethnic Differences: During 2008, breastfeeding rates at <6 weeks, 3 months and 6 months in Southland were higher for European women than for Maori women, although neither ethnic group achieved the MOH's breastfeeding target of 74% at 6 weeks of age.
+European women however, did achieve the Ministry's targets of 57% at 3 months and 27% at 6 months (Figure 26).

-NZ vs. Hutt Valley DHB Ethnic Differences: During 2004-2008, breastfeeding rates at <6 weeks, 3 months and 6 months were lower than their respective NZ ethnic specific averages for European/Other and Māori women, although differences for Pacific and Asian women were less consistent (Figure 27).
+NZ vs. Southland Ethnic Differences: During 2004-2008, breastfeeding rates for Southland Maori women at <6 weeks and 3 months were similar to the NZ Maori average, while rates for European women were similar / lower.
+At 6 months however, breastfeeding rates for both groups were generally higher than their respective NZ ethnic specific averages (Figure 27).

 Figure 25.
-Percentage of Plunket Babies Exclusively or Fully Breastfed by Age, Hutt Valley DHB vs. New Zealand 2004-2008
+Percentage of Plunket Babies Exclusively or Fully Breastfed by Age, Southland vs. New Zealand 2004-2008